thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 16 January 2023
+### Daily Rundown on Tuesday, 17 January 2023

-- The average temperature today is 3.16˚C;
+- The average temperature today is 2.8˚C;
-- With highs of 3.23˚C and lows of -2.57˚C.
+- With highs of 3.4˚C and lows of -3.19˚C.
-- You can expect overcast clouds for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->